valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 export default App;
 ```

-Inside of the `index.js` file delete the CSS import and the comments referring to the serviceworker so you end up with a nice clean file that looks like this:
+Inside of the `index.js` file delete the CSS import and the comments referring to the serviceworker so we end up with a nice clean file that looks like this:

+###### src/index.js
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';